Manuelhhinojosa/mariselaFierroWebsitePersonalBlog/README.md

-# 🌺 Marisela Fierro Blog
+# 📝 Marisela Fierro Blog & website

 This is a full-stack MERN (MongoDB, Express, React, Node.js) web application built as a personal blog and portfolio site for a real client — artist and academic Marisela Fierro.